MedAzizTousli/OpenClassrooms-Programming-Languages-Courses/README.md

 # OpenClassrooms' Programming Languages Courses
-<p> This repository contains my full documentation of OpenClassrooms' Programming Languages Courses (C, C++, Python, Java, JavaScript, SQL, Linux) </p>
+<p> This repository contains my full documentation of OpenClassrooms' Programming Languages Courses (C, C++, Python, Java, JavaScript, SQL, Linux). </p>

 <h2> About the Courses </h2>
 <p> OpenClassrooms is an online education platform for vocational training, providing courses in IT, technology, entrepreneurship, and digital skills.</p>